Label Alignment Regularization for Distribution Shift

 \section{Label Alignment for Domain Adaptation}

-This section describes our approach for domain adaptation by enforcing the label alignment property.
+This section describes our approach to domain adaptation by enforcing the LAP.

-In unsupervised domain adaptation, we have a labeled dataset $(\Phi, y)$ and an unlabeled dataset $\tilde{\Phi}$ with the corresponding label vector $\tilde{y}$ unknown.
-From~\eqref{eq:lr-rewrite-final}, we know that enforcing the label alignment property does not require knowing the labels $\tilde{y}$).
-This inspires our key idea of improving the generalization on the target domain: we can use the unlabeled part to enforce the label alignment property.
+In unsupervised domain adaptation, we have a labeled dataset $(\Phiv, \yv)$ and an unlabeled dataset $\tilde{\Phiv}$ with the corresponding label vector $\tilde{\yv}$ unknown.
+From~\eqref{eq:lr-rewrite-final}, we know that enforcing the LAP does not require knowing the labels $\tilde{\yv}$.
+This inspires our key idea of improving the generalization on the target domain: we can use the unlabeled part to enforce the LAP.

-Assuming $(\tilde{\Phi},\tilde{y})$ satisfies the label alignment property with rank $\tilde{k}$, we can put together the supervised part of the source domain and unsupervised part of the target domain to form the objective:
+Using tilde notation for the SVD of $\tilde{\Phiv}$ and assuming $(\tilde{\Phiv},\tilde{\yv})$ satisfies the LAP with rank $\tilde{k}$, we can put together the supervised part of the source domain and unsupervised part of the target domain to form the objective: